pexip/os-onnx/community/readme.md

 * have a clear goal measured through specific deliverables
 * will be disbanded after the goal is achieved

 Working Groups can create specifications, recommendations, or implementations for submission to the relevant SIGs for approval and acceptance.
-At time of inception of this organizational structure, the following WGs will be present:

-   * Edge / Mobile
-   * Training
-   * Quantization
-   * Data Processing
+A list of all active, inactive, and completed working groups can be found in the [working-groups repository](https://github.com/onnx/working-groups)

 Working Groups are formed by submitting a proposal via PR to the Steering Committee.
 The proposal should cover:

 * what is the exact problem being worked on
-* what is the exit criteria
+* what are the exit criteria
 * who are the chairs (up to 2)
 * what are the meeting and discussion mechanics